rameshsunkara/go-rest-api-example/README.md

 - Please create issues with any problem you noticed
 - Please suggest any improvements

-## Why this ?
+## Why this?

 I embarked on the endeavor of crafting my own open-source boilerplate repository for several reasons:

-After years of developing Full Stack applications utilizing ReactJS and JVM-based languages, I observed that existing boilerplate's tended to be either excessive or insufficient for my needs.
+After years of developing Full Stack applications using ReactJS and JVM-based languages, I observed that existing boilerplates tended to be either excessive or insufficient for my needs.
 Consequently, I resolved to construct my own, while adhering rigorously to the principles and guidelines of Go.
 While similarities with popular Go boilerplate templates may be evident, I have customized this repository to better align with my preferences and accumulated experiences.
 (My apologies if I inadvertently overlooked crediting any existing templates.)

 I yearned for the autonomy to meticulously select the tools for fundamental functionalities such as Routing, Logging, and Configuration Management, ensuring seamless alignment with my personal preferences and specific requirements.

-## What this is not ?
+### What this is not?

 - This isn't a complete solution for all your needs.
 It's more like a basic template to kickstart your project.
 - This isn't the best place to begin if you want to make an online store.
 What I've provided is just a simple tool for managing data through an API.